Emmanuel Macron: Uber Files

-On 10 July 2022, The Guardian revealed that Macron had assisted Uber in lobbying during his term as the Minister of Economics and Industry, leading to calls for a parliamentary inquiry by opposition lawmakers.
-In defence of himself, Macron expressed that he "did his job" and that he would "do it again tomorrow and the day after tomorrow".
+On 10 July 2022, The Guardian revealed that Macron had assisted Uber in lobbying during his term as the Minister of Economics and Finance, leading to calls from opposition lawmakers for a parliamentary inquiry.
+In his own defence, Macron expressed that he "did his job" and that he would "do it again tomorrow and the day after tomorrow".
 He stated, "I'm proud of it".